garrying/wwworkshop-webring/README.md

 ### Adding a Site

 Adding sites to the webring is done by adding a new entry in [`./_data/sites.yml`](./_data/sites.yml).
-[Submit an edit](./edit/master/_data/sites.yml) to this repository to add yourself to the webring.
+Add yourself to the webring by [submitting an edit](./edit/master/_data/sites.yml) to this repository.
 Example of an entry:

 ```yaml
 - name: {{ site.name }}